Tanks and Spills

 - Due to their location they can reach waters of the US, which include wetlands.

-All UAF campuses have already been been reviewed for applicability and plans prepared.
-However:
+Although all UAF campuses have already been been reviewed for applicability and plans prepared, your spill plan may need an update if:

-- If a change in the amount of oil stored occurs;
+- A change in the amount of oil stored occurs;

-- Two oils spills of more than 42 gallons occur in a 12 month period; OR
+- Two oil spills of more than 42 gallons occur in a 12 month period; OR

 - One spill of 1,000 gallons or more occurs